Why join a fraternity?

 - 85% of the U.S. Supreme Court Justices since 1910, have been Greek.

 - Of the nation’s 50 largest corporations, 43 are headed by Greeks.

 - 85% of Fortune 500 executives are fraternity members.

 - 71% of the Who’s Who in America listees are also fraternity members.

 Kappa Sigma Fraternity

 Visit the official Kappa Sigma website to learn more about this 130-year-old fraternity.
 This site contains information on the more than 200 chapters and colonies across the United States, Canada, and the 168,000 alumni and undergraduates that represent them.

-Please fill out this form if you or someone you know is interested in rushing the Kappa Sigma fraternity.
+Please fill out this form if you or someone you know is interested in recruitment at the Kappa Sigma fraternity.

-For students already enrolled at Purdue University and interested in rushing the Chi chapter please fill out this informational survey about your self.
+For students already enrolled at Purdue University and interested in recruitment at the Chi chapter please fill out this informational survey about your self.

 Purdue Greek Life